-Gran Turismo 7: Release date, trailer, details, more | Dexerto.com
+Gran Turismo 7: Release date, trailer, details, cars, tracks - Dexerto

-Polyphony Digital has finally confirmed that Gran Turismo 7 is in the works after revealing a look at their new title during Sony‘s Playstation 5 event on June 11.
+Polyphony Digital has finally confirmed that Gran Turismo 7 is in the works after revealing a look at their new title during Sony‘s Playstation 5 event.
+While we don’t have an official release date yet, there is plenty of other information for you to enjoy.

-Gran Turismo is returning with a new release, after many years of speculation and rumors, which will be designed with the impressive next-gen console’s capabilities in mind.
+Gran Turismo is returning with a new release, after many years of speculation and rumors, which will be designed with the next-gen console’s impressive capabilities and new hardware in mind.

 During Sony’s Playstation 5 reveal, a brand new trailer was shared, highlighting some of the game’s upcoming features and leaving much for fans of the popular series to unpack.
 Here’s everything we know about Gran Turismo 7 so far.